 This may sound like a given, but enjoy yourself.
 You no longer have to suffer through rent inspections, not being about to change out extremely dated decor or have to worry about not making any holes in the walls.
 Take it room by room and enjoy the work of making it yours.

-This is your house and you should have fun with it!
+This is your house and new house design, you should have fun with it!

 As a solution to the stress associated with buying a home, turnkey packages lessen the load on homebuyers by offering them a move-in ready home.